Things to Know Before Visiting Australia

 Australia has amazing nature and open spaces with some of the most spectacular national parks in the world.
 The nation actually has one of the highest ratios of public to private land in the world.
 It’s tempting to think that this is done just for the sake of environmentalism.
 While that is important to Australians, the truth is that most of these areas are absolutely stunning and well worth exploring.
 Be prepared to be awed, and spend time in some of the lesser-known natural areas.

-11. Visit Ayers Rock & the Outback
+11. Ayers Rock & the Outback is a Must

 You might be tempted to think that depictions of the Outback’s emptiness are exaggerated.
 That is not even remotely true.
 The centre of the Australian continent is actually pretty desolate but it is incredible.
 Most people make the mistake of not visiting the Outback and just sticking to coastal areas and you would be missing out if you do the same.